thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 There are two main ACARS modes on VHF.
 ACARS between 129 Mhz and 131 Mhz
 VDL2 between 136.6 Mhz and 136.9 Mhz
-Roughly you can think of ACARS as slightly older analog and VDL2 digital.
+Roughly you can think of ACARS as slightly older analog and VDL2 as digital.

-The two different modes are in use to different amounts all over the world, its imposible for us (yet - the data will soon be there for us to say with more confidence) to tell you which to pick for your location.
+The two different modes are in use to different amounts all over the world, its imposable for us (yet - the data will soon be there for us to say with more confidence) to tell you which to pick for your location.
 I suggest that you  install both packages, run both for a week and compare numbers for your location.
-Perhaps, like me in California, both have high value and you will end up running a few SDR dongles.
+Perhaps, like me in California, both have high message rates and you will end up running a few SDR dongles.
 (I run 3 in the one Pi 3).
 The other 'fun' part here is that if the full spread of ACARS frequencies are in use in your location, it will be too wide for a single RTLSDR bandwidth, so if they are and you want to catch all the data (please and thank-you), then you will need to run two dongles, a lower set of frequencies on one and the higher set on the other.
 So, a full setup might consist of 2 x ACARS SDR and 1 x VDL2 SDR.